Gal Gun: Synopsis

-The game takes place in a fictional academy, named Sakurazaki Academy.
+The first game takes place in a fictional academy, named Sakurazaki Academy.
 The apprentice cupid angel, named Patako, must shoot an assigned person with a so-called "Pheromone Arrow" in order to graduate.
 Patako targets the protagonist Tenzou Motesugi, a second-year male student, with her crossbow, in hope of getting a girlfriend when shot with an arrow, as she claimed he has no experience with the girls.
 However, she accidentally shoots Tenzou with sixteen arrows instead of one, as it was somehow set to full-automatic "overkill" firing mode without her knowledge.

 The aura effect created by multiple shots causes him to attract female students from the entire school, trying to confess their love of him, and they desperately run after him trying to make him their partner.
 This effect only lasts for a single day of his life.
 Patako refers him as "Way Too Freakin' Popular" ("WTFP").

 An unintended major consequence he faces after being shot with multiple arrows is if he is unable to find a girlfriend before the sunset, he will be destined for a life of loneliness.

 The player can choose one of four main "True Love" girls.
 Each has different route, and features different endings, as well depending on player's progression.

 Release

+A Gal Gun promotion at the 2010 Tokyo Game Show.

 Gal Gun was originally released on the Xbox 360 in Japan on January 27, 2011.
 A PlayStation 3 port with additional characters and PlayStation Move support was released on February 23, 2012.

 To commemorate the original release's 10th anniversary, a remastered version, titled Gal Gun Returns, was released in Japan and Asia for Nintendo Switch on January 28, 2021.
 Unlike the original title, Gal Gun Returns is localized.
 It was released in North America and Europe on February 12, alongside the Windows version for all regions.
 An Xbox One version of the game was initially planned for release alongside both systems, but was later cancelled.